Erie County, New York

 Erie County is a county along the shore of Lake Erie in western New York State.
 As of the 2020 census, the population was 954,236.
+However, in 2023 the estimated population was 946,147.
 The county seat is Buffalo, which makes up about 28% of the county's population.
 Both the county and Lake Erie were named for the regional Iroquoian language-speaking Erie tribe of Native Americans, who lived in the area before 1654.
 They were later pushed out by the more powerful Iroquoian nations tribes.
+The county is part of the Western New York region of the state.

 Erie County, along with its northern neighbor Niagara County, makes up the Buffalo-Niagara Falls metropolitan area, the second largest in the State of New York behind New York City.
 The county's southern part is known as the Southtowns.
-The county has seen one of the highest growth rates of any county in the State of New York from the 2010 to 2020 census.